Prepaid funeral plans

 However, some costs are considered to be from a third party (like cremation fees).
 If these have risen and aren't covered in full by your plan, your loved ones might have to make up the difference.
 They might need to cover even more depending on what other guarantees were or weren't in the funeral plan – so check carefully what's included in a plan before buying it.

-An alternative to a prepaid funeral plan is setting money aside in a savings account and letting your loved ones know what it should be used for.
+Instead of buying a funeral plan, you could just set money aside in a savings account and let your loved ones know how it should be used.

-An advantage of a funeral plan is that, once paid for, it doesn't towards your estate, so has no effect on how much Inheritance Tax (IHT) you need to pay (if any).
+Another advantage of a funeral plan is that, once paid for, it doesn't count towards your estate, so won't be subject to Inheritance Tax (IHT).
 Whereas savings do form part of your estate for IHT purposes.

 Funeral plan providers tend to have various payment options: